-Our energy system is changing rapidly.
 Challenges such as climate change, security of supply and providing clean and affordable energy to everyone, are more urgent than ever.
-Our two-year master’s programme Energy Science offers an interdisciplinary programme for anyone eager to tackle these challenges.
+Therefore, transitioning towards sustainable energy systems is imperative.
+Do you want to contribute?

 The energy transition needs a lot of people.
 Companies need people that understand energy.
 So educate them!